Sangbay Gewog: Geography

 In 2013, the Eleventh Plan document reported that the gewog had an area of 432.8 square kilometres, with 97 per cent of it covered by forest.
 (Note: The land area remained unchanged from the Ninth Plan document in 2002.)

 The gewog mainly consists of the basin of the Amo Chu river after it enters the gewog near Sinchela.
 (Above this point, only the left bank of the river is included in Bhutan; the right bank belongs to China's Chumbi Valley.)
 The upper part of the river valley in the gewog is said to be narrow with steep ridges.
 It has no population centres.
 Most of the villages are near Sangbay, the site of a historic dzong (now in ruins).
 The Tule La pass on the Zompelri ridge provided communication with the modern Samtse District and the Dalingkot region further west.
 (Note: The territory up to the Dichu river appears to have been under the Sangbay Dzong in pre-modern times, with a deputy Dzongpön stationed at Dzongsa and Sipsu.)
 (The Dalingkot tract was ceded to British India after the Anglo-Bhutan War of 1865, and is now India's Kalimpong district.)

 The Zompelri ridge continues to the north in a semi-circular formation, with the Mount Gipmochi (4,427 m) at its apex.
 Beyond Gipmochi is India's Sikkim state.
-To the north of the Zompelri ridge and connecting with the Dongkya Range is the Doklam plateau, which gives rise to a tributary of Amo Chu called Torsa Nala or Doklam River.
+To the north of the Zompelri ridge and connecting with the Dongkya Range is the Doklam plateau, which gives rise to a tributary of the Amo Chu called Torsa Nala or Doklam River.
 The basin of the Doklam river, termed the "Doklam region", is claimed by China as its territory.